tianbo137/baihuqian.github.io/_posts/Statistics/2020-11-5-MarkovChain.md

 $$

-where $$N_{it}$$ is the number of visits the process makes to state i among times 1, 2,..., $$t$$.
+where $$N_{it}$$ is the number of visits the process makes to state i among times $$1, 2,..., t$$.
 In most practical cases, this proportion will exist and be independent of our initial position $$X_0$$.
 (There are mathematical conditions under which this is guaranteed to occur, but they will not be stated here.)